dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 Fenurris, seizing the opportunity, targeted the drow mages as they recoiled in pain, picking them off with precise shots as they attempted to seek cover behind the doors to the east.

-Meanwhile, Kalinar rushed back to Silvius's side, administering a healing potion to revive him.
+Kalinar rushed back to Silvius's side, administering a healing potion to revive him.
 Silvius wasted no time in returning to his feet, immediately rushing to Oscorn's aid.
 With a few healing words, Silvius restored Oscorn's strength before turning his attention to the nearby Drow assailant, dispatching him with a swift strike.
 With Oscorn now revived, Silvius urged him to seek safety in the kitchen before thanking Kalinar for his aid.

 As the battle continued to unfold, ADC unleashed a flurry of steel wind strikes, cutting down several of the Drow warriors and mages scattered throughout the room.
 Commanding the earth elemental, ADC directed it to strike at a Drow to the south, further thinning the enemy's ranks.

-Meanwhile, Drow assailants swung their weapons at Oscorn, but his magical defenses allowed him to deftly evade their attacks.
+Drow assailants swung their weapons at Oscorn, but his magical defenses allowed him to deftly evade their attacks.
 However, a Drow to the south began to move his hands in a manner similar to Kalinar's tentacles, prompting ADC to swiftly intervene and halt the Drow's spellcasting.

 Another Drow cast a web, ensnaring ADC and Czolg in sticky strands.
 Sensing the danger, Oscorn vanished in a poof of mist and made his way north to join Kalinar and Silvius.
 Calling upon his god, Oscorn invoked a healing spell to restore his and Silvius's vitality.

 Fennuris reappeared momentarily, firing off shots at several Drow before disappearing once more into the shadows.

-Meanwhile, Czolg pressed forward to the northeast, striking at the Drow with his spear before stepping back, poised for their next move.
+Czolg pressed forward to the northeast, striking at the Drow with his spear before stepping back, poised for their next move.
 Kalinar, on the other hand, blasted a Drow before rushing to the nearby bedroom, gathering up documents and books and stowing them away in his bag of holding.

 Despite sustaining a hit from a poisoned bolt, Czolg shook off the effects as ADC unleashed a fireball, incinerating more Drow foes.
 Silvius reentered the room, taunting the remaining Drow near ADC's elemental before retreating back into the safety of the kitchen.
 Informing Oscorn of the absence of the powerful casters and globe thrower, Silvius ensured the team remained informed of the changing dynamics of the battlefield.